George M. Woodwell: Career

 Woodwell conducted extensive research on carbon budgeting in North American forests and estuaries.
 He was among the first to recognize that climate change created a positive feedback system: that the warming fed the warming, threatening an increase in the pace of climate change over time.
 In 1972, Woodwell held a conference, titled Carbon and the Biosphere, at Brookhaven with over 50 biologists, climatologists, and oceanographers.
 It was the first international gathering to directly address climate change.
 In 1979, the Carter administration asked Woodwell and four other scientists to create a report on the ecological impact of rising atmospheric carbon dioxide.
 According to James Gustave Speth, then chairman of the White House Council on Environmental Quality, “The report predicted ‘a warming that will probably be conspicuous within the next 20 years,’ and it called for early action."

 In 1970, Woodwell was a founding board member of the Natural Resources Defense Council.
 In 1982, Woodwell helped found the World Resources Institute.

 In 1975, Woodwell started the Ecosystems Center at the Woods Hole Marine Biological Laboratory.
 In 1985, Woodwell founded the Woods Hole Research Center.
-He and his staff were instrumental in producing the Framework Convention on Climate Change in 1992, which was approved by 92 countries at the Rio Climate Summit.
+He and his staff were instrumental in producing the 1992 United Nations Framework Convention on Climate Change, which was approved by 92 countries at the Earth Summit in Rio de Janeiro.

 In 1986, Woodwell testified before Congress about climate change impacts.
 It was the first ever Congressional hearing on climate change.
 His testimony detailed the threat of global permafrost thaw and the importance of forests.